Festivals and Events

 Hokkien New Year © Adrian Cheah

-The ninth day of the first lunar calendar is especially significant to the Hokkien people (a subgroup of Chinese).
+The ninth day of the first lunar calendar holds particular significance for the Hokkien people, a subgroup of the Chinese community.
 Some traditionalists would even venture as far as to say that it is much more important than the Chinese New Year day itself because on that day, the entire Hokkien clan was spared from being massacred.
 They believe it was the Jade Emperor, also known as the God of Heaven, who protected them.
-Thus, it is celebrated with more grandeur especially in Penang compared to the first day of the lunar calendar.
+Thus, the celebration of this day is marked with heightened grandeur, particularly in Penang, surpassing the observance of the first day of the lunar calendar.

 Continue Reading